William Z. Foster: Joining the Communist Party

-After his resignation from the National Committee following the defeat of the steel workers strike, Foster was at loose ends.
-He resigned his position as a Brotherhood of Railway Carmen organizer, but was blacklisted from other jobs on the railroad.
-He still maintained his friendship with John Fitzpatrick, wrote a book analyzing the steel strike and founded the Trade Union Educational League, which received financial support from the Amalgamated Clothing Workers of America, the left-led union that had contributed $100,000 for relief for steel strikers.
+After his resignation from the National Committee, Foster was at loose ends.
+He resigned from his position as a Brotherhood of Railway Carmen organizer but was blacklisted from other jobs on the railroad.
+He maintained his friendship with John Fitzpatrick and wrote a book analyzing the steel strike.
+He also founded the Trade Union Educational League (TUEL) (Note: Not to be confused with the earlier ITUEL.
+For more info, see .) in November 1920.
+That year, he led a TUEL speaking tour in 1920 on behalf of the Amalgamated Clothing Workers of America, a left-led union that had contributed $100,000 to support strikers during the steel strike.

-Foster had contacts with a number of members of the newly formed Communist Party, but had not joined it after its split from the Socialist Party of America in 1919.
-The party had, in fact, denounced him personally during the strike as an opportunist and class collaborator, calling him "E.Z.
+Foster had contacts with several members of the newly-formed Communist Party of America but had not joined it after its split from the Socialist Party of America in 1919.
+During the steel strike, the party had denounced Foster as an opportunist and class collaborator, calling him "E.Z.
 Foster" for the accommodations he was willing to make with the AFL leadership.
-The CP at this time was still convinced that the revolution was impending; its suggested slogan during the steel strike was "Make the strike general and seize state power!"

-Foster was brought closer within the party's orbit, however, after Earl Browder invited him to attend a conference of the Profintern, the Red International of Labor Unions, in Moscow in 1921.
-There he was appointed the Profintern's agent in the United States; the TUEL was later made an affiliate of the Profintern in 1923.
-Foster joined the CPUSA on his return to the United States.
+However, after the strike, Foster was brought within the party's orbit when Browder, now a Communist Party member, invited him to attend a conference of the Profintern in Moscow in 1921.
+There, he was appointed as a Profintern special representative in the United States, joining the Communist Party upon his return.
+The TUEL was later made an affiliate of the Profintern in 1923.